Aimurat1/brunch_intern_backend_task/readme.md

 ## Usage/Examples

+Demo MongoDB database is already in the project.

-For usage you could use Postman desktop app to send POST/GET requests to the localhost
+For usage you could use Postman desktop app to send POST/GET requests to the localhost.